alectries/clusteR/docs/02-setup.md

 not handle well.

-To prevent very confusing and difficult to troubleshoot issues that would inevitably result from using clusteR with messy Excel files, I require you to either make a CSV, which will make formatting problems more obvious to you and force you to fix them sooner, or learn to write and implement your own `setup_get_excel` and `get_excel` functions, which is considerably more time-consuming.
+To prevent very confusing and difficult to troubleshoot issues that would inevitably result from using clusteR with messy Excel files, clusteR requires you to either make a CSV, which will make formatting problems more obvious to you and force you to fix them sooner, or learn to write and implement your own `setup_get_excel` and `get_excel` functions, which is considerably more time-consuming.